This easy Lemon Drizzle Cake recipe is a fail safe, works every time, method. The classic bake, so simple and delicious.

 For the drizzle:

-- Whilst the cake is still warm in the tin, use a skewer or thin sharp knife to poke holes all over it.
+- While the cake is still warm in the tin, use a skewer or thin sharp knife to poke holes all over it.

 - Mix the icing sugar with enough of the juice of the lemons to make a thin paste.
 Add the liquid gradually so it stays nice and smooth.
-(This is normally 1 and half lemons but will depend on how big and juicy they were!)
+(This is normally 1-and-a-half lemons, but will depend on how big and juicy they were!)

 - Pour all over the cake and allow to sink in.